|Topping out for Barn extension

 |Love Architecture Festival 2018

-Feldmann Architects are part of the team organizing Love Architecture, the city's first architecture festival, set up by Leicester City Council and the Leicestershire and Rutland Society of Architects.
+Feldmann Architects are part of the team organizing Love Architecture, the city's first architecture festival, set up by the LRSA, the Leicestershire and Rutland Society of Architects.

 |Guided Walk: The Cultural Quarter